Editor-in-Chief: Sohrab Mosahebi

 Tarjanee Parmar is pursuing her Ph.D. in Comparative Literature at the University of Western Ontario.
 She completed her Bachelor’s degree in English Literature at St. Xavier’s College, Ahmedabad, and her Master’s degree in Comparative Literature at the Western University.
 Her research interests are Dalit literature, Postcolonial literature and Women’s studies.
 She is the recipient of The Blue Club Media Fellowship 2020 and is set to publish four articles that she wrote as a part of the fellowship.

-Public Relations Officer: Lei Yin
+Communication & Public Relations Editor: Lei Yu

-Lei Yin is a PhD candidate in Comparative Literature, currently writing a dissertation titled Asian Americana: Racial Form and Atmospheric Afterlives of the Cold War.
+Lei Yu is a PhD candidate in Comparative Literature, currently writing a dissertation titled Asian Americana: Racial Form and Atmospheric Afterlives of the Cold War.
 Their research moves across literature, media, and cultural history, with particular interests in fashion, suits, fiber, and vibe as aesthetic and historical forms.
 They are also the host of the mandarin podcast 值得表扬 (Café au Lei) , where he talks with interesting people about their interesting projects.
 In their spare time, Lei practices piano and happily rereads Toni Morrison’s Beloved—again and again.